ooni/ooni.org/content/about/data-policy.md

 For more information on the license under which the data is released, see [github.com/ooni/license/data](https://github.com/ooni/license/tree/master/data).

-We will *not* publish push notification tokens or other information securely stored (separately from the public measurement metadb) for sending out push notifications.
+We will *not* publish data related to app analytics and push notification support, both of which are securely stored separately from the public measurement metadb.

 ### Third-party services